Man Sentenced 25 Years to Life for Brutal Beating, Sexual Assault of 80-Year-Old Woman at Her Hollywood Apartment

 Marcus Datwione Peete pleaded no contest to several charges related to the assault committed on June 18, 2016.
 He has also been ordered by a judge to register as a lifetime sex offender.

-The day of the assault, Peete had walked up to the woman’s apartment and starting knocking on the door, police said.
+The day of the assault, Peete had walked up to the woman’s apartment and started knocking on the door, police said.
 When she came to answer, he forced his way into the home, prosecutors said.

 He then pushed her into a bedroom and started to punch her several times in the face before sexually assaulting her, prosecutors said.
 He eventually ran off.